-Deep learning is being applied rapidly in many areas of genomics, demonstrating improved performance over previous methods on benchmark datasets.
-Despite the promise of deep learning systems, it remains unclear whether improved predictions will translate to new biological discoveries because of their low interpretability, which has earned them a reputation as a black box.
+Deep learning is being applied rapidly in many areas of genomics, demonstrating promising performance across a wide variety of regulatory prediction tasks .
+Despite the promise of deep learning systems, it remains unclear whether improved predictions will translate into new biological discoveries because of their low interpretability, which has earned them a reputation as a black box.
 Understanding the reasons underlying a deep learning model’s prediction may reveal new biological insights not captured by previous methods.
 Our research develops methods to interpret deep learning models through design principles, interrogation methods, and robust training.

 Design principles can guide parameters to learn human-interpretable, biologically-meaningful representations with an inductive bias (Fig. 1).
 Towards this, we have previously shown that the downsampling intermediate representations in deep convolutional neural networks (CNNs), a popular modeling choice for genomics, directly affect the extent that biological features, such as sequence motifs, are learned in each layer .
-More recently, we demonstrated that highly divergent activation functions also encourage CNNs to learn more interpretable representations .
+We have also demonstrated that highly divergent activation functions also encourage CNNs to learn more interpretable representations .
+We are currently exploring how hybrid networks that build upon convolutional layers with attention mechanisms can be utilized to uncover complex motif interactions , the so-called cis-regulatory code.

 Figure 1.
 Distributed representations recognize features, in this case a grandma and a cat, by integrating partial feature representations from many different neurons.
 On the other hand, local representations only employ a single neuron, a so-called grandma neuron, to recognize whole feature representations.
 In genomics, this corresponds to learning whole sequence motifs (local representations) or partial sequence motifs (distributed representations), which are difficult to interpret.

 We are also interested in developing interrogation methods to access representations learned by deep (black box) models.
-Recently, we developed an interrogation method that uncovers global feature importance with synthetic sequences.
+We developed an interrogation method that uncovers global feature importance with synthetic sequences.
 This framework was instrumental to show that ResidualBind – our state-of-the-art deep learning model that is trained to predict sequence specificities of RNA-binding proteins – learns features not considered by previous methods .
-We are expanding this methodology to uncover higher-order interactions of cis-regulatory elements, i.e. regulatory codes, from high-throughput sequencing datasets and validating our predictions experimentally with collaborators.
+We are expanding this methodology to uncover higher-order interactions of cis-regulatory elements, i.e. regulatory codes, from high-throughput sequencing datasets .
+We have recently extended this method to computer vision, with the broader aim of understanding cancer prognosis from histology data.

 Figure 2.
 On the left, an image of a pig is correctly classified by a state-of-the-art neural network.
 After a small perturbation is added to every pixel of the image, the new image (on the right) is visually very similar to the original image, but now the neural network predicts it is an airliner.

 Multiple sequence alignments of proteins inform statistical models of evolutionary constraints linked to function (Fig. 3A), which include site-independent conservations and pairwise coevolutions.
 These models can then be repurposed to: score mutations in protein sequences, predict protein contacts (Fig. 3B), search for homologs, and design proteins.
-There has been growing interest in replacing traditional models – Position Specific Scoring Matrices (PSSMs), Markov Random Fields (MRFs), and Multivariate Gaussians (MGs) (see Fig. 3C) – with alignment-free deep generative models – variational autoencoders (VAEs), seq2seq models with recurrent neural networks, and transformer networks (Fig. 3C).
-In collaboration with the Ovchinnikov Lab at Harvard, we are interested in interpreting this promising class of models to understand their capabilities.
-Ultimately, we intend to employ these models to score the deleteriousness of mutations in protein sequences, which can help to prioritize disease-associated genomic variants in coding regions.
+There has been growing interest in replacing traditional models – Position Specific Scoring Matrices (PSSMs), Markov Random Fields (MRFs), and Multivariate Gaussians (MGs) (see Fig. 3C) – with alignment-free deep generative models – variational autoencoders (VAEs) - and language models based on transformers, but tailored with biological priors .
+We are interested in interpreting these promising class of models to understand how they build representations and how to harness them to push the boundaries of basic science and cancer biology.

 Figure 3.
 (A) Multiple sequence alignment of homologous protein sequences.
 Positions with the same amino acid are conserved (green column).
 Positions that are in structural contact can exhibit covariation (coupled columns covarying blue and yellow).
 (B) Example contact map shows protein positions from N to C terminus.
 Grey dots represent known contacts from x-ray crystallography, while blue dots represent covariation predictions by an MRF.
 (C) Graphical representation of statistical models for sequence analysis.
 (Images courtesy of Sergey Ovchinnikov)